PseudoBob-Delightus/fanfic/stories/exploding-story/ideas.md

 ## Chapter 13
 - Discord?
 - Don't want to rely too heavily on him.
+- The gang asks Discord for help
+- He says he would, but he was curious about how non-existence might feel, so he'd rather just let it come to pass
+- Not even Fluttershy can convince him

 ## Chapter 12
+- It's officially night, but the moon fails to rise
 - Twilight goes to Celestia and Luna, who don't know what's going on either and are even more panicked than she is.
 Canterlot may be on fire.
+- Running out of options

 ## Chapter 11
 - Sea Swirl, just the pony to help us solve this problem!